austinseraphin/motion-accessibility/README.md

 end
 ```

 Note that motion-accessibility uses some metaprogramming to accomplish this.
 It tries to play nicely with other gems.
-If another gem has already defined the `UIView.method_added` method, it will alias it and run it before its own.
+If another gem has already defined the `NSObject.method_added` method, it will alias it and run it before its own.

 #### Defining Attributes in the Instanciation Code